How to Replace a Kitchen Sink Strainer | Shelly Rhoades’s Guide

 When you buy through links on affordablekitchenandbaths.com, As an Amazon Associate I earn from qualifying purchases.

-• Double-Cup Strainer...
-Now, this model isn't simple like the other two models, but it is also quite common.
-In a double cup strainer, the second cup secures the strainer.
-It assists in filling and draining the sink with water.
+3. Double-Cup Strainer: This particular model is more complex compared to the other two types but is also commonly found.
+In a double-cup strainer, the second cup serves to secure the strainer in place.
+It aids in filling and draining the sink with water.

-It is also better to get some tools and materials, such as plumber's putty, channel-type pliers, and of course the new sink strainer.
-Make sure it is the exact model which is already installed in the sink.
-It can be a double cup, stopper, or a simple drainer.
+To proceed with the replacement, gather the necessary tools and materials such as plumber's putty, channel-type pliers, and, of course, the new sink strainer.
+Ensure that the replacement strainer is the exact model already installed in your sink, which can be a double-cup, stopper, or a simple drainer.

 Step #1 - Remove the Strainer

-You need channel-type pliers to loosen its nut grip.
-The nut is often on the drain fitting, right under the sink.
-Once the pipe and the fitting are removed, remove the strainer.
+You will need channel-type pliers to loosen the grip of the nut, which is typically located on the drain fitting directly under the sink.
+Once the pipe and fitting are successfully removed, proceed to remove the strainer itself.

 Step #2 - Cleaning and Preparing